-An interactive or media element has been excluded from this version of the text.
-You can view it online here: https://pressbooks.nscc.ca/nsccprinciplesofmarketing/?p=174
+One or more interactive elements has been excluded from this version of the text.
+You can view them online here: https://pressbooks.nscc.ca/nsccprinciplesofmarketing2e/?p=174

 3.6 Putting It Together: Segmentation and Targeting

 Remember Chumber, your new employer from the beginning of this module?